 Operating segments are components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision-making group (the "CODM").
-Our CODM consists of the Chief Executive Officer, the President and Chief Operating Officer, and the Chief Financial Officer.
+Our CODM generally consists of the Chief Executive Officer, and the Chief Financial Officer.
 Our CODM allocates resources and measures profitability based on our operating segments, which are managed and reviewed separately, as each represents products and services that can be sold separately to our customers.
 Our segments are monitored by management for performance against our internal forecasts.